How did the Roman Republic conquer Italy?

 Roman motivations for expansion

 The reasons that the early Romans went to war are not always clear.
-In some cases, Rome was responding to external pressures; in others, it was seeking to take advantage of opportunities presented by weak or unstable neighbors.
+In some cases, Rome was responding to real or perceived external threats; in others it was seeking to take advantage of opportunities presented by weak or unstable neighbours.

 The annually elected position of consul may have actually encouraged individuals to pursue military expansion every year.